Ahardney/The-Limit-Does-Not-Exist/README.md

 > * Project Title: MAGIC KINGDOM VISITORS ENTRANCE SYSTEM

+# Abstract
+Disney's Magic Kingdom is one of the most visited  theme parks in the world.
+According to the Themed Entertainment Association in their Global Attractions Attendance Report, Magic Kindom had over 20 million visitors in 2015. (http://www.teaconnect.org/images/files/TEA_160_611852_160525.pdf) With a large number of visitors coming into the park daily, the entrance can quickly become overcrowded.
+The goal is to move quests efficiently and safely through the Entrance and into the park.

 (Abstract here - basically your pitch with some modification - but short overview)